Preventing badware: Basics

 - Use appropriate file permissions on your web server.
 If a bad actor gains access to your site, that attacker can sometimes change your folder or file permissions so that he or she has access to your site even if you change the passwords.
 There are different views of what the best permissions are for folders and files, and this can differ by system, as well.
 Our community moderators generally recommend setting files to 644 and folders to 755.
-The University of Arizona has a helpful tutorial on understanding permissions on an Apache UNIX server.
 Note: You should never change permissions if you don’t know exactly what the effects will be!

 Protect your computer and network connections

 - Your website can become infected if you use an infected computer (or computers) to update your site.
 This is a common cause of site hacks.
 As many Internet users know by now, badware infection on PCs is not always obvious.
 If you aren’t already using at least one reputable antivirus product, we highly recommend you find one and regularly scan every PC used to update your site.
 This is only a start: for more information, see Protect your PC.